 It points out the gaps and shortcomings in its processes, systems, and controls and gives the organization time to upgrade them to meet ISO 27001 standards.
 If the organization meets the standards, the certification body awards the certificate.
 It is an assurance from the certification body that the organization meets the ISO 27001 standards.

 ISO 27001 is a global benchmark for information security.
-An ISO 27001 certificate demonstrates that the organization has gone through a rigorous and detailed process of compliance to the highest standards of information security.
+An ISO 27001 certificate demonstrates that the organization has gone through a rigorous and detailed process of compliance with the highest standards of information security.